-- 1. Wire the outputs of the counter to a seven-segment display. - 2.
-For providing the clock signal to the D-flip-flops you have to use an oscilloscope.
+1. Wire the outputs of the counter to a seven-segment display.

+2. For providing the clock signal to the D-flip-flops you have to use a function generator.
 In order to see the count, set the input signal frequency to 1 Hz.
-Remember that the offset should be 1.25 V and the amplitude 2.5 for the square wave. - 3.
-D-flip-flops: You may use positive edge-triggered D flip-flops for your design.
+Remember that the offset should be 1.25 V and the amplitude 2.5 for the square wave.

+3. D-flip-flops: You may use positive edge-triggered D flip-flops for your design.
 Read the data sheet of this component for correct timing and to ensure functionality.
 The ClrN input on this D flip-flop is an asynchronous reset input.
 The "N" in "ClrN" stands for "negative" indicating the bubble.
 When ClrN == 0, the D flip-flop does an asynchronous reset.
+In this lab, connect the ClrN and PRE to "1" in order to disable asynchronous "reset" and "preset".